 Sublingual application allows for results to be experienced within 30 to 60 minutes after its use, and the effects can be felt for 4 to 6 hours.

 In a 2010 review, published in the International Journal of Pharmacy and Pharmaceutical Sciences, researchers found that peak blood levels of most substances given sublingually are achieved in 10 to 15 minutes, which is faster than when those same drugs are ingested orally (33).

 Topicals, like CBD creams, lotions, and patches may be applied to a target area on the skin to address dryness and other skin problems.

 Look for keywords on the product labels that indicate that the product uses nano technology, encapsulation, or micellization of CBD.
 These words indicate that their solution can carry CBD through the dermal layers, rather than just staying on the surface of the skin.

 Vaping CBD is also a preferred method for some people.
 However, vaping may cause lung problems (34).
 Thus, smoking medical cannabis or medical marijuana may not be an option for others.

 The Thyroid and Its Functions

-The thyroid controls metabolism and impacts several systems in the body, including the nervous system, digestive tract, cardiovascular system, appetite, body weight, hair, skin, and nail growth.
+The thyroid also controls metabolism and impacts the nervous system, digestive tract, cardiovascular system, appetite, hair, skin, and nail growth.

-Thyroid activity also influences body temperature, heart rate, muscle functions, and brain development, particularly during infancy.
+In addition, thyroid activity influences heart rate, muscle functions, and brain development, particularly during infancy.

-The thyroid is sensitive to deficiencies in nutrients like iodine, zinc, and selenium, as well as specific environmental contaminants, which can cause it to over function or under function.
+The thyroid is sensitive to deficiencies in nutrients like iodine, zinc, and selenium, as well as specific environmental contaminants, which can cause it to over function or under function (36).